rjianwang/popular_ml/README.md

 Popular Machine Learning
 ===
-Implementation of some popular machine learning algorithms.
+Implementations of some popular machine learning algorithms.